Michiyoshi Ohara: The Mad Dogs, TEAM 2000 and departure (1999–2001)

 After Heisei Ishingun's ending, Ohara and Goto remained as The Mad Dogs, being affiliated with Masahiro Chono's newly formed TEAM 2000, feuding with New Japan's loyalists.
 On June 27, 1999, during Summer Struggle tour, Ohara and Goto defeated their former leader Shiro Koshinaka and Kensuke Sasaki for the IWGP Tag Team Championship after Goto pinned Koshinaka.
 They held the belts for two months, once successfully defending it against Koshinaka and Kengo Kimura, until dropping it to Yuji Nagata and Manabu Nakanishi on August 28, during the Jingu Climax event.
 After their loss, they took part in the G1 Tag League of that year, finishing the tournament in 7th place with 6 points, with a notable victory over their leader Chono and his partner Don Frye.
 The next year, The Dogs would find themselves on the mid-card again, not having any success on title matches or tournaments, and scoring occasional victories over young lion teams.
 They once again took part in the G1 Tag League tournament, however, not as the Mad Dogs, but as a parody of Super Strong Machine called T2000 Machines, since the group was feuding with the original Strong Machine, so they parodied his gimmick.
 The T2000 Machines finished last on the tournament with only two points, by scoring a victory over then reigning IWGP Tag Team champions and fellow TEAM 2000 members, Satoshi Kojima and Hiroyoshi Tenzan.
-On December 10, 2000, Ohara made history on New Japan Pro-Wrestling, after losing a match to Kensuke Sasaki in only 6 seconds, in which Ohara ran from his corner towards Sasaki, with the latter intercepting him by hitting a single Lariat, knocking him out.
+On December 10, 2000, Ohara made history on a New Japan Pro-Wrestling show, after losing a match to Kensuke Sasaki in only 6 seconds, in which Ohara ran from his corner towards Sasaki, with the latter intercepting him by hitting a single Lariat, knocking him out, a record that was since broken by Yota Tsuji after he pinned Gedo in 5 seconds with a single Gene Blaster.
 After some more matches, Ohara left New Japan in July 2001 to venture on Mixed Martial Arts, disbanding with Goto in the process.